 Worlds Together, Worlds Apart

-A History of the World: Beginnings Through the Fifteenth Century
+A History of the World: From the Beginnings of Humankind to the Present

 Memorable world history stories in every chapter